AlekSi/test_db/mysql/test_db/README.md

 ## DISCLAIMER

-To the best of my knowledge, this data is fabricated, and it does not correspond to real people.
+To the best of my knowledge, this data is fabricated and it does not correspond to real people.
 Any similarity to existing people is purely coincidental.